Over the past few posts, I’ve been getting detailed on the role your hormones play with your fitness results.

 Insulin then releases a fat storing enzyme called lipoprotein lipase (LPL).

-When this LPL enzyme is released, it has a mission to store everything as fat, especially as belly fat.
+When this LPL enzyme is released, it is on a mission to store everything as fat, especially as belly fat.

 Your muscle and liver glycogen tanks have a limited capacity to store short-term energy.